tatutimonen/hedging/README.md

 ## Hedging

 We consider the problem of hedging a portfolio of European at-the-money call options on the S&P 100 index against the Greeks delta and vega on market data from the year 2010.
-This repository contains an implementation of a CLI tool to compare the performance of delta -and delta-vega hedging of portfolios of different sizes and with different hedging schedules.
-Python Standard Library module ```concurrent.futures``` is leveraged for parallel execution.
+This repository contains an implementation of a CLI tool to compare the performance of delta -and delta-vega hedging of portfolios of different sizes and with different hedging schedules. ```concurrent.futures``` is leveraged for parallel execution.
 This work is related to an assignment from the Aalto University course *Financial Engineering I*.
 The data was provided by the course personnel.

 ----